cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### How can I force inject a cross seed if its source is incomplete?

-`cross-seed` will not inject matches if the source is incomplete in most scenarios.
+In most scenarios, `cross-seed` will not inject matches if the source is incomplete.
 The only time `cross-seed` will, is from the `cross-seed inject` command or from the inject job.
 If the age of the saved .torrent file (determined my last modified time) is older than a day, `cross-seed` will inject and link files even from an incomplete source if